softwaresaved/2019-09-05-belfast-git-rss/ScriptOutline.md

 ## Registering with git

-You have to tell git who you are (only have to do this once per machine):
+You first have to tell git who you are and your contact details (you only have to do this once per machine):

 ```bash
 git config --global user.name "Mario Antonioletti"